cardano-foundation/CIPs/CIP--HeptaSean-DomainValidation/README.md

   `/.well-known/cardano/addresses.json` at the given domain.
   If a JSON file is obtained, all addresses given in this JSON file are considered HTTP(S)-related addresses.
-* If both, HTTP(S)-related addresses and DNS-related addresses are found, only their intersection is the set of related addresses.
+* If both methods are used, the intersection of HTTP(S)-related addresses and DNS-related addresses is the set of related addresses.
-  If one of the sets is found, it is the set of related addresses.
+  If only one method is used, its result is the set of related addresses.
-  If none is found, the set of related addresses is empty.
+  If none of the methods is used, the set of related addresses is empty.

+Observe that if at least one TXT record for the DNS method or a JSON file for the HTTP(S) method is found, the method is considered to be used even if the content of the TXT record is not a valid address or the JSON file is malformed.

 If the relation is established in both directions, applications can give a rating to the verification, for example, one star for DNS, one for HTTP,